aambrioso1/Sea_Level_Project/README.md

 ## Things to do
 - Figure how far back the data goes, what units are used, and how frequently it is collected.
 - Decide how to store the data (csv, JSON, dataframe, or something else).
-- Workout collection, analyzing, and graphing the data for a single port.
+- Complete the collection, and work out analyzing and graphing the data, for a single port.
 - Pick about 10 ports throughout the US (Pacific, Gulf of Mexico, Atlantic) to collect more data from.
 - Prepare a presentation of the findings include displaying it on my website.